gerardnico/homebrew-tap/README.md

 A collection of Homebrew Formulae

-## List
+## Formulae List

-* [bashlib](https://github.com/gerardnico/bash-lib) - A collection of Bash Libraries
+### X Extensions Collection

+The `X Extensions Collection` is a collection of extensions for clients.

-* [direnvext](https://github.com/gerardnico/direnv-ext) - Direnv extension with vault secret and multi-env file supports
+* [direnvx](https://github.com/gerardnico/direnv-x) - Direnv extension with vault secret and multi-env file supports
-* [dockenv](https://github.com/gerardnico/dockenv) - Docker commands driven by environment variables
+* [dockx](https://github.com/gerardnico/dock-x) - Docker commands driven by environment variables
+* [gitx](https://github.com/gerardnico/git-x) - Git commands based on multiple repos
-* [kube](https://github.com/gerardnico/kube) - A Library of Kube Utilities
+* [kubex](https://github.com/gerardnico/kube-x) - Kube commands based on app
+* [sshx](https://github.com/gerardnico/ssh-x) - SSH commands to get only one agent instance and load private keys.

+### Library

-* [gitx](https://github.com/gerardnico/git-x) - A collection of Git command extensions
+* [bashlib](https://github.com/gerardnico/bash-lib) - A collection of Bash Libraries used by Bash Client

 ## How do I install these formulae?